 Fakarava is about 30 miles long and vicariously 10 miles wide.
 We are in the north east corner and plan on traversing along the eastern edge south, stopping for the glory and sailing when warranted.
 They have wifi in the village here, so hopefully this afternoon you will have a blog update and another on our return from our southern adventure.
 I have to run now, Dois just found another octopus in the toilet!
 See you on the other side.

-If you are enjoying our slog and would like to buy us a beer or you would like to help us fix our broken boat, please use PayPal button here.
+If you would like to buy us a beer or perhaps you would like to help us fix our broken boat, please use PayPal here.
+We are so grateful!

 Yep.
 We are the guilty parties for all this nonsense..